rwc3030/morphvox_studio_pro_2001/architect_notes.md

 3. **Voice Character Handling**: The logic for handling voice characters is duplicated in both `VoiceTransformer.cpp` and `VoiceTransformationAPI.cpp`.
 This should be consolidated to a single method to streamline the codebase.

 4. **Error Handling**: The error handling for invalid parameters is repeated across multiple files.
 A centralized error handling mechanism could improve maintainability.

+## Bugs and Functional Issues

+1. **Unresolved Bug**: The code does not handle cases where the input buffer contains values outside the expected range for audio samples.
+2. **Unresolved Bug**: No handling for negative values in the input buffer.
+3. **Unresolved Bug**: No upper limit check for pitchShift in applyTransformation.
+4. **Unresolved Bug**: No validation for character parameter in applyVoiceCharacter.